ffromani/numalign/README.md

-# numalign - a simple tool to check resource alignment.
+# numalign - tooling to check NUMA resource alignment/positioning

+`lsnt` reports information about NUMA locality of CPU and devices.

 `numalign` tells you if a set of resources is aligned on the same NUMA node.

-That's it.
+`sriovscan` finds all the SR-IOV (PFs and VFs) devices on the system and report infos about them.

 ## license
-numalign (C) 2020 Red Hat Inc and licensed under the Apache License v2
+(C) 2020 Red Hat Inc and licensed under the Apache License v2

 ## build
 just run